aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_redux/react_redux.md

 ### Basics

-In this guide, we’ll walk through the process of creating a simple Todo app.
+In this guide, we'll walk through the process of creating a simple Todo app.